 Reserve it for occasions when you’ll need a really bright smile.

 7 – Remove Age Spots

-Lemon has a whitening effect, which is why it’s included in many skin care products today.
+Lemon holds a whitening effect from its vitamins and minerals, which is why it’s included in many skin care products today.

-You can rub the peel on the surface of your skin where age spots and uneven skin tone is apparent.
+You can rub the citrus rinds on the surface of your skin where age spots and uneven skin tone is apparent.
 Do this on a daily basis and pretty soon, your skin should look perfectly even.

 8 – Firelighters

 You can also try baking the peels and using them as firelighters.
 Make sure they completely turn black before using them for this purpose.

 Not only do they work very well for the job, but they also give off this excellent fragrance that just fills the room.

 When grilling, lemon peel firelights add a distinct aroma and flavor to the meat which you just can’t match with ordinary charcoal.